iptomar/projectary-api/Vagrant_Readme_Eng.md

 - if you'd like to remove the virtual machine (to free up some space or so), do "vagrant destroy", the Vagrantfile will remain at the folder and when you call "vagrant up", a new machine will be created, however, all data you have within the virtual machine (not shared between the host and guest), will be lost.
 Pay attention to this.
- -Se quiser remover definitivamente a máquina virtual, fazer "vagrant box remove ubuntu/xenial64" (vagrant box remove nome_da_maquina)
 - If you want to remove the virtual machine definetly, do "vagrant box remove ubuntu/xenial64" (or generic "vagrant box remove machine_name")

 - Mysql Installed